to GNHTD ADA Services

 Unfortunately, we are unable to call to alert you that the bus has arrived.

 We understand that some riders do not travel alone or require a caretaker to meet them at the end of their trip.
 The caretaker must be present when the driver arrives to drop off the rider.
 The driver is not allowed to wait for the caretaker to arrive.

 If the caretaker fails to meet the rider, the driver will return the rider to their place of origin.
 If the place of origin is not an option, the rider will be transported to the local police department.

 Assistance to the Door

 GNHTD drivers will escort a passenger from the common public entrance or door to the vehicle, and from the vehicle to the destination door.
 Assistance to the door is not provided to PCA’s or guests.
-Drivers cannot enter any building, common area or vestibule or assist with any of your items until you have reached the outside access door.
-Driver assistance does not include lifting/pulling a passenger from their seat, holding them upright, or carrying a customer up or down stairs.
+Drivers cannot enter any building, garage, common area or vestibule or assist with any of your items until you have reached the outside access door.
+Driver assistance does not include lifting/pulling/carrying a passenger from their seat or home, holding them upright, or carrying a customer up or down stairs.